themohal/Html-Code-Corrector/README.md

 ## Model

-Model has 2 LSTM cells first layer has 64 neurons and second has 32 neurons.
+Model has 2 LSTM cells first cell has 64 neurons and second cell has 32 neurons.
 Model is trained for 20 epochs.

 ![Model Architechture](model.png)